cesarParra/apexdocs/README.md

 ## 🚀 Features

-* Generate documentation for Salesforce Apex classes as Markdown files
+* Generate documentation for Salesforce code (Apex, triggers, custom objects, LWCs) as Markdown files
 * Generate an OpenApi REST specification based on `@RestResource` classes
 * Generate a changelog based on the differences between two versions of your Salesforce Apex classes
 * Support for grouping blocks of related code within a class